-Piping plovers are known to nest in low numbers in widely scattered localities on North Carolina's beaches.
 The species typically nests in sand depressions on unvegetated portions of the beach above the high tide line on sand flats at the ends of sand spits and barrier islands, gently sloping foredunes, blowout areas behind primary dunes, sparsely vegetated dunes, and washover areas cut into or between dunes.
 Piping plovers head to their breeding grounds in late March or early April (http://pipingplover.fws.gov/overview.html) and nesting usually begins in late April; however, nests have been found as late as July (Potter, et al., 1980; Golder, 1985).
 During a statewide survey conducted in 1988, 40 breeding pairs of piping plovers were located in North Carolina.
-LeGrand (1984a) states that "all of the pipings in the state nest on natural beachfronts, both completely away from human habitation and [yet] in moderate proximity to man".
+LeGrand (1983) states that "all of the pipings in the state nest on natural beachfronts, both completely away from human habitation and [yet] in moderate proximity to man".
 The largest reported nesting concentration of the species in the State appears to be on Portsmouth Island where 19 nests were discovered in 1983 by John Fussell (LeGrand, 1983).
-The southernmost nesting record for the state was one nest located in Sunset Beach by Phillip Crutchfield in 1983 (LeGrand, 1984b).
+The southernmost nesting record for the state was one nest located in Sunset Beach by Phillip Crutchfield in 1983 (LeGrand, 1983).
 Feeding areas include intertidal portions of ocean beaches, washover areas, mud flats, sand flats, wrack lines, and shorelines of coastal ponds, lagoons, or salt marshes (USFWS, 1996a).
 Prey consist of worms, fly larvae, beetles, crustaceans, mollusks, and other invertebrates (Bent, 1928).

 The piping plover is a fairly common winter resident along the beaches of North Carolina (Potter et al., 1980).
 On 10 July 2001, the USFWS designated 137 areas along the coasts of North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, and Texas as critical habitat for the wintering population of the piping plover where they spend up to 10 months of each year on the wintering grounds.
 Constituent elements for the piping plover wintering habitat are those habitat components that are essential for the primary biological needs of foraging, sheltering, and roosting, and only those areas containing these primary constituent elements within the designated boundaries are considered critical habitat.
 The USFWS has defined textual unit descriptions to designate areas within the critical habitat boundary.
 These units describe the geography of the area using reference points, include the areas from the landward boundaries to the MLLW, and may describe other areas within the unit that are utilized by the piping plover and contain the primary constituent elements.

-Though no units are designated within the immediate project area, unit NC-11 is designated at the southern end of Topsail Beach on Topsail Island.
-Unit NC-11 encompasses approximately 1114 acres in Pender and New Hanover counties extending southwest from 1.0 km northeast of MLLW of New Topsail Inlet on Topsail Island to 0.53 km southwest of MLLW of Rich Inlet on Figure Eight Island.
-This unit includes Topsail Inlet and associated lands including emergent sandbars, from MLLW on Atlantic Ocean and sound side to where densely vegetated habitat, not used by the piping plover, begins and where the constituent elements no longer occur.
-In Topsail Sound, the unit stops as the entrance to tidal creeks become narrow and channelized (Federal Register/Vol. 66, No 132, July 10, 2001).
+NC-10 is the only designated unit within the vicinity of the project.
+NC-10 is located at the western most tip of Bogue Banks and also includes portions of Bear Island directly across from Bogue Inlet.
+It includes the contiguous shoreline from MLLW to where densely vegetated habitat, not used by the piping plover, begins and where the constituent elements no longer occur along the Atlantic Ocean and Bogue Inlet.
+Though the limits of critical habitat are constantly evolving based on the presence or absence of constituent elements, this approximation facilitated a more detailed and site specific impact analysis relative to the proposed action.